bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 Then to kill this script the same arguments would have to be used::

     $ kill foo.js 50e3 sigma-cosmetics

+If there are multiple copies of a script running with the same arguments, all of them will be killed.

 If you are killing the script using its PID, then the PID argument must be numeric.